 You have to fly by helicopter between the rig or platform and onshore.

 When offshore, you would live in shared accommodation and meals are provided.

 Robert Gordon University has a BEng Hons/MEng degree in Mechanical and Offshore Engineering.
-Entry requirements for the BEng are 4 Highers at ABBB including Maths and Physics or Engineering Science or a technological subject.
-For the MEng you require 4 Highers at AABB to include Maths and Physics or Engineering Science or a technological subject.
+Entry requirements for the BEng are 4 Highers at BBBC including Maths and Physics or Engineering Science or a technological subject.
+For the MEng you require 4 Highers at BBBB to include Maths and Physics or Engineering Science or a technological subject.
 In both cases, you need English at National 5, if you don't have it at Higher.